 Time ZONES are established by the Coordinated Universal Time.
 The United states has several Time Zones.
 Most of Nebraska is in the Central Time Zone, but the panhandle is in the Mountain Time Zone.
 The state observes Daylight Savings Time.
 Nebraska has several plant hardiness zones.

 Nebraska has 2 ZOOS.
 The Henry Doorly Zoo has the largest nocturnal zoo in the world.
 Riverside Park Zoo has over 200 animals including a Red Panda.
-The Schramm Park Recreation Area has the Ak-Sar-Ben aquarium that features 12 viewing tanks with displays of native and introduced fish species.
+The Ak-Sar-Ben Aquarium at Schramm Park Recreation Area houses 12 viewing tanks with displays of native and introduced fish species.
 Films and slide programs are shown in the theater, and there is a large terrarium.